"The Beachfront" legal challenge

 School safety - Buddina State School

-The development will also overlook the school oval and school pick up and drop off zone which is a concern for many in the school community.
+The development will also overlook the school oval and school pick up and drop off zone which is a child-safety concern for many in the school community.